TSFM in-context learning for time-series classification of bearing-health status: Experiments

 \section{Experiments}

 We conducted experiments with a GTT model with 750 million parameters pretrained on a large-scale cross domain time series corpus with 124 billion data points.
-The model can accept at most 64 channels/variates in the input context.
+The model's context accommodates 64 channels/variates, with a maximum of 4480 time steps, which is sufficient for up to $4480/64=70$ servo-press data samples (vibration signals).
+Each sample occupies $M=64$ steps and $N=60$ covariate channels, as shown in Fig.~\ref{fig:data_preprocessing} (left).

-We use 3968 time steps on the input side, and thus are able to draw 62 random samples from our servo-press data, where each sample has a length of $M=64$ steps and $N=60$ covariate channels for representing the spectrum.
-The dataset comprises 280 samples almost equally distributed across all four classes depicted in Fig.~\ref{fig:examples}.
+The dataset comprises 280 nearly class-balanced samples depicted in Fig.~\ref{fig:examples}.
 Including four target variables, we have a total of 64 variables (targets + covariates) per class sample, which corresponds to the current limit of GTT.

 A typical classification is depicted in Fig.~\ref{fig:result}, where the task was to predict class \textit{2\_OuterRing}.
-In the corresponding prompt, the last example was drawn from class \textit{4\_InnerRing}, explaining why the prediction for this class starts with high intensity (around 0.7) at the beginning, but develops down to almost 0 until step $t=64$.
+In the corresponding prompt, the last example was drawn from class \textit{4\_InnerRing}, explaining why the prediction for this class starts with high intensity (around 0.7) at the beginning, but develops down to almost 0 until step $t=63$.
 In contrast, the intensity of class \textit{2\_OuterRing} rises towards almost 1.
-At $t=64$, the applied winner-takes-it all rule classifies the data correctly.
+At $t=63$, the applied winner-takes-it all rule classifies the data correctly.

-An extensive study has been carried out with 1000 random contexts, each containing 63 uniformly distributed samples from all four classes, where the last sample represents the data to be classified.
-Due to the random sampling process, we investigate varied starting conditions (one-hot encoded targets within the $62^{nd}$ sample) for the forecast of the $63^{rd}$ sample shown in Fig.~\ref{fig:result}.
+An extensive study has been carried out to analyze the dependency on the number of context examples.
+Figure~\ref{fig:result_comparison_mlp} presents the classification accuracy, obtained over 1000 runs, for randomly selected few-shot examples with varying context sizes (number of examples).
+Random sampling enables varying the last sample in the context, just before the forecast is generated (see Fig.~\ref{fig:result}).

-The analysis achieved excellent classification performance with an overall accuracy of 96\% across all samples.
+A classification accuracy of 97.5\,\% is achieved when using the full context length of 4480 time-steps.
 All four classes were identified with high precision and recall, exhibiting only minor misclassifications.
 These results demonstrate that the TSFM-based approach is highly reliable and consistent in differentiating between normal and faulty bearing conditions, particularly considering that this dataset was excluded from the model's training data.